 #10443 – Märklin 37514, SBB Ae 3/6 II (green, with full sound and LED)

 New loco in 2017!
-This is the first loco of this model from Märklin with full operational sound plus sound effects and first with LED lights.
+This is the first loco of this model from Märklin with fully operational sound plus sound effects and first with LED lights.
 The some years older model 37513 has sound effects only.
 It’s made as the loco was in era II.
 At the left side the revision date reads “8.11.35”, and on the right, by the ladder, it reads “OLTEN”.
 The date can almost be read from the picture in the catalogue, the best printing in any catalogue I have seen.
 (French catalogue since on vacation in Nice when I discovered – by an eBay offer!
 I didn’t think I would find news there!)
-I bought this at Trønderfrim in Trondheim in Sept.
+I bought mine at Trønderfrim in Trondheim in Sept.
 2017.

 #10446 – Märklin 3351, SBB Ae 3/6 II (brown)